COMPREHENSIVE GUIDE

 Crack Filling

-DIY Crack RepairIf you're using cold liquid crackfiller, shake it to ensure it is thoroughly mixed, and then fill the crack flush with the top of the asphalt surface.
-You don't want to overlap too much or the seals will show through the sealer.
+DIY Crack RepairIf you are using cold liquid crackfiller, shake it to ensure it is thoroughly mixed, and then fill the crack flush with the top of the asphalt surface.
+You do not want to overlap too much or the sealed areas will show through the sealer.

-If you are using the hot rubberized crackfiller, heat your melter or kettle and insert the brick of crackfiller.
-If you are using Asphalt Kingdom's Crack Fill, you can use a direct-fire kettle or an oil-jacketed melter.
-Cheaper crack fill can only be used in an oil-jacketed machine.
+If you are using hot rubberized crackfiller, heat your melter or kettle and insert the brick of crackfiller.
+If you are using Asphalt Kingdom's Crack Fill, you can use a direct fire kettle or an oil jacketed melter.
+Cheaper crack fill products can only be used in an oil jacketed machine.

-Once the product is melted, apply it at a walking pace over all your cracks a half-inch wide or smaller. * NOTE!
-If the crack is wider than a half inch, or if it is deep, you should first top up the crack with a mix of gravel and sand packed firmly in the crack.
+Once the product is melted, apply it at a walking pace over all your cracks that are a half inch wide or smaller.
+Note: If the crack is wider than a half inch, or if it is deep, you should first top up the crack with a mix of gravel and sand packed firmly in the crack.
 Fill to within a half inch of the asphalt surface, and then fill the rest with hot pour crackfiller.

 Pothole Filling

-Pothole filling is key to preserving your driveway's lifeYou should have already cleaned the edges of the pothole during your cleaning session in step one, but if you haven't, make sure you do that.
-Then cut open the bag of asphalt patch, and pour it into the pothole.
-Our cold patch asphalt repair product will fill a hole one inch deep by four feet in diameter.
+Pothole filling is key to preserving your driveway's lifeYou should have already cleaned the edges of the pothole during your cleaning session in step one.
+If you have not, make sure you do that now.
+Then cut open the bag of asphalt patch and pour it into the pothole.
+Our cold patch asphalt repair product will fill a hole one inch deep and four feet in diameter.

 First apply and force the fill product into all the voids, making sure it is tightly packed.
-Then add more so it’s slightly mounded above the surface of the blacktop.
+Then add more so it is slightly mounded above the surface of the blacktop.
 Now cover the area with the plywood, oiled side down.
-Drive over the wood with your car to firmly tamp down the crack filler/asphalt patch.
+Drive over the wood with your car to firmly tamp down the crack filler and asphalt patch.

-Asphalt Kingdom’s 12.5 gallon applicator is the best hot pour crack filling system on the market.
-It's capable of filling 25 feet of cracks in just 15 seconds!
+Asphalt Kingdom’s 12.5 gallon applicator is one of the best hot pour crack filling systems on the market.
+It is capable of filling 25 feet of cracks in just 15 seconds

 Step #4: Seal, Protect, and Beautify

-The next step in the process is to seal the patched and filled surface, providing a layer of protection from the elements and greatly increasing your home's curb appeal.
+The next step in the asphalt driveway repair process is to seal the patched and filled surface, providing a layer of protection from the elements and greatly increasing your home's curb appeal.

 AK_Blog_SealingAsphalt